-Beyond The Wizarding Worlds, we love everything that Universal Orlando has to offer.
+Beyond The Wizarding World of Harry Potter, we love everything that Universal Orlando has to offer.
 Current favorite rides include Despicable Me Minion Mayhem, Revenge of the Mummy, MEN IN BLACK Alien Attack, The Simpsons Ride and Skull Island: Reign of Kong.

 We go on everything multiple times – easy with Express Passes.
 Plus there are new rides every year, and our kids are older and taller every year, so each visit is different.

 I’m always blown away by the details at the Universal Orlando parks, from Halloween Horror Nights to the themes within the parks to every one of the rides.
-As a member of Universal Orlando’s inaugural Blog Squad, I’ve been able to meet several of the attraction designers and they’ve all mentioned the backstory – the story that’s developed early on in the planning process that guides all design elements.
+I’ve been able to meet several of the attraction designers and they’ve all mentioned the backstory – the story that’s developed early on in the planning process that guides all design elements.

 Before even boarding an attraction, you’re already experiencing the story.
 In fact, waiting for Skull Island: Reign of Kong attraction is almost as much fun as the ride itself.
 My kids still talk about the large moving creatures in the research facility that you walk through, and there are even real actors along the queue.
 I’m not going to give away exactly where those actors are, but when’s the last time that you were entertained by live people while waiting for a ride?